Urban reforestation: France

 The widespread reforestation in urban sites of Paris was launched in 2020 in order to reduce air pollution in the city.
 Anne Hidalgo, Mayor of Paris, stated that by the summer of 2023 63,500 trees were already planted, and by end of her term 170,000 will be planted in all.

 Turkey

-Istanbul Metropolitan Municipality began a green project that covers 78,500 m^{2} in Zeytinburnu to afforest the barren part of Zeytinburnu coast, and also the urban reforestation project provided continuity of the coast line Yedikule to Bakırköy for pedestrians.
+Istanbul Metropolitan Municipality began a green project that covers 78,500 m^{2} in Zeytinburnu to afforest the barren part of Zeytinburnu coast, and the urban reforestation project provided continuity of the coast line Yedikule to Bakırköy for pedestrians.